Last Updated on August 19, 2023

 Our Favorite Beer: Not Another New England Pale Ale was nice to sip after taking home from a local bottle shop.

-Whether pairing your beer with one of their famous pizzas, indulging in some of the best brunch in Raleigh, or just looking for a Trophy Wife, you won’t be disappointed at any of these Trophy Brewing Co locations!
+Whether pairing your beer with one of their famous pizzas or indulging in one of the best places for brunch in Raleigh, you won’t be disappointed at any of these Trophy Brewing Co locations!

 Our Favorite Beer: Trophy Wife (Session IPA) is a tempting winner, but we’ll go with the tasty salted caramel stout known as Milky Way.